Overview

 Sending medications to camp

 For campers coming either by bus, car or private boat, please read the following information for sending medications to camp.
 A (Hurontario) staff member will be present to collect your medications.
-Please ensure that you have communicated in writing any specific directions, and place this information in a Zip Lock sealed bag (packaging that is secure) along with the medications.
-Please give this medication to the staff member in charge with collecting medications.
+Please ensure that you have communicated in writing any specific directions, and placed this information in a Zip Lock sealed bag (packaging that is secure) along with the medications.
+Please give this medication to the staff member in charge of collecting medications.

 All medications of any type must be clearly labelled with: